amphp/thread/message_framing.md

       *  %xA denotes a connection close

-      *  %xB denotes a non-fatal application error
+      *  %xB denotes a PING notification

       *  %xC-F are reserved for further control frames